 Mobile phones, particularly Smartphones have a number of exciting features that may interfere with the running of mHealth applications.
 Since HIPAA and in some cases FDA compliance is mandatory by statutory regulations these apps must have some definitive steps in place to ensure the compliance.
 This document discusses some salient such steps that will help meet the compliance requirements.

 Planning to launch an effective and compliant mHealth app?
-Consider Classic Informatics.
+Consider Classic Informatics, a global web development company.
 Our super-skilled mobile app developers have experience creating intuitive, secure & beautiful looking mHealth apps.
 Check them out here!